(361) 825-3976 (office)

 "Introduction" (pdf preprint)

-In “On the Cognitive, Ethical, and Scientific Dimensions of Artificial Intelligence: Themes from IACAP 2016”, Philosophical Studies Series, Vol. 134 (2019) eds.
-Don Berkich and Matteo Vincenzo D’Alfonso, pp. 1-23.
+In “On the Cognitive, Ethical, and Scientific Dimensions of Artificial Intelligence: Themes from IACAP 2016”, Philosophical Studies Series, Vol. 134, Don Berkich and Matteo D’Alfonso eds.
+(Springer Nature Switzerland: 2019) pp. 1-23.

 The intersection between philosophy and computing is curiously expansive, as the articles in this volume amply demonstrate.
 New vistas of inquiry are being discovered and explored in a way that neither field alone, philosophy nor computer science, would suggest.
 An exemplar for the fruitfulness of interdisciplinary work can be found in the International Association for Computing and Philosophy (IACAP).